Arithmetic geometry of toric varieties. Metrics, measures and heights: Semipositive and DSP metrics

 \begin{rem} For the case $K=\C$, statement \eqref{item:38} in the above result is related to the Guillemin-Abreu classification of K\"ahler structures on {symplectic toric varieties} as explained in~\cite{MR1969265}.
-By definition, a symplectic toric variety is a compact symplectic manifold of dimension $2n$ together with a Hamiltonian action of the compact torus $\SS^{\an}\simeq (S^{1})^{n}$.
-These spaces are classified by Delzant polytopes of $M_{\R}$, see for instance \cite{Gui94}.
+By definition, a symplectic toric variety is a compact symplectic manifold of dimension $2n$ together with a Hamiltonian action of the compact torus $\SS \simeq (S^{1})^{n}$.
+These spaces are classified by Delzant polytopes of $M_{\R}$, see for instance \cite[Definition page 8]{Gui94} for the definition of Delzant polytope and \cite[Appendix 1]{Gui94} for the classification.
 For a given {Delzant polytope} $\Delta\subset M_{\R}$, the possible $(S^{1})^{n}$-invariant K\"ahler forms on the symplectic toric variety corresponding to $\Delta$ are classified by smooth convex functions on $\Delta^{\circ}$ satisfying some conditions near the border of $\Delta$.
 Several differential geometric invariants of a K\"ahler toric variety can be translated and studied in terms of this convex function, also called the ``{symplectic potential}''.
 For a smooth positive toric metric $\|\cdot \|$ on $L_{\Psi_{\Delta}}(\C)$, the Chern form defines a K\"ahler structure on the complex toric variety $X_{\Sigma_{\Delta}}(\C)$.
-It turns out that the corresponding symplectic potential coincides with minus the function $\psi ^{\vee}_{\|\cdot\|}$.
+It turns out that the corresponding symplectic potential coincides with minus the function $\psiabs ^{\vee}_{\|\cdot\|}$.
 It would be most interesting to explore further this connection. \end{rem}